 The data table and plan filters

 When you are filtering the data to only see the MRR from a particular plan, then the MRR breakdown will only be showing in activities that resulted in a customer having a particular plan.
 For instance, if you are filtering by Plan A, and a customer contracted from Plan A to Plan B, then you will not see this activity among the Contraction MRR.

-However you will be able to see such plan switches included in the rows 'MRR that entered the segment' and 'MRR that left the segment'.
+However, you will be able to see such plan switches included in the rows 'MRR Entering Segment' and 'MRR Leaving Segment'.
 These show the total value of a subscription before it 'left' or 'entered' the segment you are filtering by.
-If in the above example the customer transitioned from a $50 Plan A to a $30 Plan B, then the 'MRR that left the segment' would be $50.
+If in the above example the customer transitioned from a $50 Plan A to a $30 Plan B, then the 'MRR Leaving Segment' would be $50.

 These additional rows are only visible when you are using the 'Plan is any of' filter, and if there have been movements in or out of the segment you are filtering by.
 It also works for plan groups, so if you have a plan group for your annual plans, you would be able to see the customers who are moving into such a plan.

 Bear in mind that once you click on a cell for one of the new rows, we display the activities that resulted in the plan on a subscription to be changed.
 The size of the activity is not the same as the size of the subscription before the change.

 A current limitation is that MRR that entered or left the segment only includes the MRR from switches that also resulted in changes in MRR.
 If someone changed from Plan A to Plan B, but the MRR remained the same, then this will not be included in the breakdown.